Are you struggling to strive through digital transformation and find a way to increase the ROI post COVID?

 We mentioned earlier that one of the factors that impact decision-making was acquiring capital- banks at the peak of this cycle (during 2015-2017), were funding many startups.
 Giving them millions of dollars to businesses and to strategies that weren’t feasible long term.

 The trough of the cycle

 We primarily experienced this trough in 2020, with the onset of the pandemic and the global lockdown.
 The cycle was stagnant due to fear, and impulsive decisions that led to high ROIs during its peak now led to high attrition rates.

 As you can see, the impulsive purchases from the cycle’s peak weren’t sustainable at all, as it led to a lot of suffering and job loss during the trough.
 While yes, there was a lot of innovation during the cycle’s peak, how many of these innovations were used during the trough?

 Strategies need to follow a win-win-win formula also known as the triple bottom line according to this study.
 One for economic prosperity, the next for environmental quality, and the last for social equity.
 However, this unit faced a lot of criticism as there is no standardized unit of measure.

 We’re about to experience a peak once again, so we advise you to become aware of the effects of the funding cycle to learn how to grow sustainably.

-Are you ready to increase ROI for your brand in 2021?
+Are you ready to improve ROI for your brand in 2022?
 Register with Engati and we'll help you get started.